House Hunting Fun in Queretaro

 Garage

 A garage on a listing is not the same as what we expect in the United States.
 A garage means there is space for a car.
-It could be open to the elements or behind a gate, but rarely is it in its own room with a door and roof.
-If the storage space in a garage is important to you for tools, lawn care and projects, you may want to consider a house that has maid quarters for extra storage space.
-Many maids quarters also come with their own entrances.
+It could be open to the elements or behind a gate but rarely is it in its own room with a door and roof.

 And Now the Fun Part: Looking at Houses!

-We chose the residential area Juriquilla which is 15-20 minutes north of Queretaro.
-It’s at a higher elevation up in the mountains and a few degrees cooler.
-Juriquilla has shopping, grocery stores, restaurants and activities, but doesn’t have the major traffic congestion of Centro.
-We had our choices of older and newer housing developments in this area.
+Juriquilla has shopping, grocery stores, restaurants, and activities but doesn’t have the major traffic congestion of Centro.
+We had our choice of older and newer housing developments in this area.

 As we looked at different houses, we discovered other features that we found really beneficial.
-We made a note of these for our future permanent house such as lighting on the stairs and alcoves for soap in the showers.
+We made a note of these for our future permanent house, such as lighting on the stairs and alcoves for soap in the showers.

 A double sink in the kitchen was a luxury item.
 Many houses only had one sink.
 How are you supposed to wash dishes with just one?

-Some houses had very awkward layouts with the stairs in the middle of a room, or the half bath on the ground floor opening directly into the living room or kitchen.
+Some houses had very awkward layouts, with the stairs in the middle of a room or the half bath on the ground floor opening directly into the living room or kitchen.
 I personally would not enjoy walking out of the bathroom right into dinner prep or right next to the TV.
 I preferred the bathroom to be a little more private and separate from the main living area.

 Modern Mexican Construction

-Modern construction is very boxy, but the accent pieces on the front like wood, slate or tile really pop.
+Modern construction is very boxy, but the accent pieces on the front, like wood, slate, or tile, really pop.

 Stairs